gokulkarthik/Indian-Scene-Text-Detection/README.md

   * Output Score Map Shape: [320, 320, 1]
   * Output Geometry Map Shape: [320, 320, 4]

-Non-Maximal Supression is performed to remove the overlapping bounding boxes with the maximum permitted IoU threshold of 0.1.
+Non-Maximal Supression (NMS) is performed to remove the overlapping bounding boxes with the maximum permitted IoU threshold of 0.1.

 For detailed model architecture, check the file [model.py](../master/model.py)